 Rothman Institute is internationally recognized for excellence in orthopaedic science and technology.
 Our physicians are experts in their specialty areas, leaders in clinical research and innovators in the development of advanced treatment methods and technologies.

-- Largest and most experienced orthopaedic practice in the Philadelphia and South Jersey regions
+- Largest and most experienced orthopaedic practice in the Greater Philadelphia Area and New Jersey

 - Surgeons focus their skills solely on their specialty areas